Campbells Creek Trail and Reserve

-Except for a small gap, which presently causes a detour, the track follows the beds of the creek connecting Castlemaine with the length of Campbells Creek.
-Most of the track can be done without crossing a road.
+The track can be done without crossing a road following works completed in 2025.
 There are several bridges on the route where the track passes over the creek.
 The Castlemaine - Maldon railway line passes over both the trail and Campbells Creek via a timber trestle bridge south of the Pyrenees Highway (Elizabeth Street).
 The Castlemaine to Maldon Trail (which runs alongside most of the Victorian Goldfields Railway line and was completed during 2017) connects with the Campbells Creek Trail adjacent to the Pyrenees Highway (Elizabeth Street).